 Maine Coons are widely known for being massive and having majestic, silky fur coats.
 They are among the oldest and largest breeds of domestic cats in Northern America.

-These huge feline furballs are extremely sociable and they make great indoor cats for apartments.
+These huge feline furballs come in many colors and patterns, are extremely sociable, and are great indoor cats for apartments.

 Contrary to the popular belief that big cats should stay outside, Coons actually adapt well to apartment living.

-Moreover, their friendly nature and moderate playfulness makes them suitable for families with children – even those families who may already have a dog.
+Moreover, their friendly nature and moderate playfulness make them suitable for families with children – even those families who may already have a dog.

 All of these traits make Maine Coons a desirable pet for cat owners from all over the world.

 These felines are excellent day and nighttime hunters, to say the least.
-But in spite of these acclaimed hunting skills, this breed has been nicknamed “the gentle giant”.
+But despite these acclaimed hunting skills, this breed has been nicknamed “the gentle giant”.
 That’s right – they aren’t destructive, they are sociable, and therefore suitable for children and other animals.

 Back in 1985, they were made the official state cats of the State of Maine, US.
 Here are some other interesting Maine Coon facts, some of which might even make your head spin.

 One Of The Largest Domestic Cat Breeds In The World